Lothringen/CVR-Problem/README.md

 output: A first line with the total number of vehicles X required, followed by X lines with the route followed for each vehicle Xi, exhibiting the points in the order they should be visited.
 And a last line with the sum of costs of the presented routes.

 ## Setup
-To run this project, choose a possible heuristic {savings, goloso, sweep, 2-opt, annealing}, samples are to be selected from the data file and have a specific input required for this assignement.
+To run this project, choose a possible heuristic {savings, goloso, sweep, 2-opt}, samples are to be selected from files inside the data file (A, B or X) and have a specific input required for this assignement.

 ```
 $ make clean && make
-$ cat data/nameOfSample.vrp | ./build/vrp --algo HEURISTIC
+$ cat data/X/nameOfSample.vrp | ./build/vrp --algo HEURISTIC
 ```
 For help:
 ```